chrishkchris/singa/doc/en/docs/distributed training.md

 ### II.
 Using Python multiprocessing

 For single node, we can use Python multiprocessing module instead of MPI.
-It will just need a small portion of code changes.
+It needs just a small portion of code changes:

 1. Put all the above training codes in a function, e.g. train_mnist_cnn